-General information about the planning process is available at planning.vic.gov.au with a council planning No Tes II fes, with whom?. officer Date: day / month / year Checklist CHECKIIST Filled in the form completely?
-Have you: Paid or included the application fee?
+General information about the planning process is available at planning.vic.gov.au

+Contact Council's planning department to discuss the specific requirements for his application and obtain a planning permit checklist.
+Insufficient or unclear information may delay your application council planning No Yes If 'Yes', with w If 'Yes', with whom?: ocunion planning Date: day / month / year cklist Filled in the form completely? ou: Paid or included the application fee?
 Most applications require a fee to be paid.
 Contact Council to determine the appropriate fee.
-Provided all necessary supporting information and documents?
-A full, current copy of title information for each individual parcel of land forming the subject site.
+Provided all necessary support ng information and documents?
+A full, current copy of title information for A full, current copy of title information for each individual parcel of land forming the subject site.
 A plan of existing conditions.
-A3 plans showing the layout and details of the proposal.
-Any information required by the planning scheme, requested by council or outlined in a council planning permit checklist.
-If required, a description of the likely effect of the proposal (for example, traffic, noise, environmental impacts).
-If applicable, a current Metropolitan Planning Levy certificate (a levy certificate expires 90 days after the day on which it i issued by the State Revenue Office and then cannot be used).
+A3 plans showing the layout and detail s of the proposal.
+Any information required by the planning ng scheme, requested by council or outlined in a council planning permit checklist.
+If required, a description of the likely ef fect of the proposal (for example, traffic, noise, environmental impacts). anning Levy certificate (a levy certificate expires 90 days after the day on which it i d then cannot be used).
 Failure to comply means the application is void Completed the relevant council planning permit checklist?
 Signed the declaration?